Before applying, please read carefully the Guide for Candidates attached to this recruitment notice.

 The closing date for applications is

-An acknowledgement of receipt will automatically be sent to you as soon as you validate your application.
+An acknowledgement of receipt will automatically be sent to you as soon as your application form has been validated.

 Please DO NOT TELEPHONE to ask about the timetable for the procedure.